(noun) A large group of interacting people in a defined territory, sharing a common culture..

 - Grusky, David B., ed.
 2014.
 Social Stratification: Class, Race, and Gender in Sociological Perspective.
 4th ed.
 Boulder, CO: Westview Press.

 - Harris, José, ed.
 2001.
 Tönnies: Community and Civil Society.
 Cambridge: Cambridge University Press.

 - Jenkins, R. 2002.
 Foundations of Sociology: Towards a Better Understanding of the Human World.
 Basingstoke, United Kingdom: Palgrave Macmillan.

 - Kerbo, Harold Ray.
 2012.
 Social Stratification and Inequality: Class Conflict in Historical, Comparative, and Global Perspective.
 8th ed.
 New York: McGraw-Hill.

 - Macionis, John J. 2017.
 Society: The Basics.
 14th ed.
 Boston: Pearson.

 - Massey, Douglas S. 2007.
 Categorically Unequal: The American Stratification System.
 New York: Russell Sage Foundation.

 - Weber, Max.
 1946.
-From Max Weber: Essays in Sociology, edited by H. H. Gerth and C. Wright Mills.
+From Max Weber: Essays in Sociology, edited by H. H. Gerth and C. W. Mills.
 New York: Oxford University Press.